 Resin cures best in a room temperature of low 70’s F. Make sure to mix your resin at the right temperature.

-8. Did you mix it in the proper ratios?
+Reason 8.
+You didn’t mix it in the proper ratios.

 Always read the directions!
 Every resin has its own mixing directions.
 Do not assume they all mix the same.
 Otherwise, you may find yourself asking…why didn’t my resin harden?

 Reason 9.
 You mixed incompatible resin and hardener.

 You cannot use one brand’s resin with another brand’s hardener.
 It doesn’t work like that.